nylssoft/MynaCloudExport/README.md

  The text files written for notes, contacts and the diary are written in UNICODE format.
  Use iconv -f UNICODE to convert these files on a Linux system.

-The current version is usually available here for download: [CloudExport](https://www.stockfleth.eu/view?page=downloads).
+The current version is available here for download: [CloudExport](https://www.stockfleth.eu/view?page=downloads).